American Head & Neck Society

 Eligibility: Applicants must be Board Certified or eligible for certification in Otolaryngology, Plastic Surgery, or General Surgery.
 All applicants must be eligible for licensure to practice medicine in the State of Pennsylvania.
 Applicants must go through the American Head & Neck Society Match to be considered for a fellowship.
 The fellowship is a minimum of one year in duration.
 Applicants with a potential for a career in academic surgery are preferred.

 Fellows’ Duties/Responsibilities: The successful applicant will be appointed as a Clinical Instructor in Otolaryngology.
 Active participation in weekly tumor board and patient planning conference, as well as all aspects of patient care, is anticipated.
-Fellows are expected to participate in medical oncology and radiation oncology clinics 6-8 days throughout their fellowship year.
+Fellows are expected to participate in medical oncology and radiation oncology clinics 4-6 days throughout their fellowship year.
 Once a month, each fellow will partake in clinic with that month’s assigned head and neck faculty.
-Other educational opportunities fellows are encouraged or required to attend include weekly Grand Rounds, bi-weekly Head and Neck Lecture Series, and bi-weekly Head and Neck Reconstructive Journal Club.
+Other educational opportunities fellows are encouraged or required to attend include weekly Grand Rounds, weekly Head and Neck Reconstructive Journal Club, and weekly Head and Neck Oncology and Reconstructive Conference.
 Fellows will oversee, teach and mentor head and neck residents.
 Currently, the fellow actively participates in a wide variety of surgeries, including microvascular free flaps and robotic surgery.
-Many procedures are undertaken in a multidisciplinary environment, including neurosurgery, plastic and reconstructive surgery, and thoracic surgery.
-The successful applicant must be able to function effectively in a high-volume surgical program with an emphasis on resident training and research.
-Fellows will have graduated clinical responsibilities and will become proficient in all aspects of head and neck cancer and microvascular reconstructive surgery from a new patient visit through survivorship care.
-A multitude of opportunities for personal growth are available, and fellows can look to Head and Neck faculty for mentorship, guidance, and leadership.
+Many procedures are undertaken in a

 Research Opportunities: Identification of a research project is an essential component of the training program.
 All fellows are required to design a prospective clinical trial concept during the fellowship year(s).
 Laboratory investigation may be pursued in a variety of laboratories affiliated with the University of Pittsburgh Medical Center (UPMC) Hillman Cancer Center or in the Department of Otolaryngology.
 A variety of clinical research opportunities are available in our reconstructive division.
 With the addition of a REDCap prospective database and a dedicated research coordinator, our research efforts have become more streamlined.
 This will provide fellows with ample opportunity for clinical investigation depending on their level of interest.
 The Research Track is comprised of 12 months of research and 12 months of clinical practice.
 The sequencing of these 24 months is very flexible, allowing the fellow to choose whether he/she wants to do a full year of research then a full year of clinical, a full year of clinical then a full year of research, or integrate the research months into the clinical care months.
 Our goal is to meet the needs of the fellow, as we are committed to building his/her skill set, career, experience and prestige.
 The University of Pittsburgh is currently funded by the National Cancer Institute through the Head and Neck Specialized Program of Research Excellence (SPORE), one of only 5 in the US, and is a recipient of a NIH T32 training grant in head and neck oncology.
 This T32 grant funds our research fellow, and those who match this track have the freedom to choose from an extensive array of research opportunities to meet their research interests.
 The list of oncologic studies includes basic, clinical and translational research.
 Areas of research to choose from under the NIH T32 grant include Head and Neck Cancer, Oncologic Immunology, Oncologic Epidemiology, Biostatistics, Molecular Biology, Genetics, Molecular Genomics, Thyroid Pathology, Biomedical Informatics and Oncologic Neurobiology.